 - Only after the installation of the eLicenser Control Center has been completed, re-connect the USB-eLicenser.

 - Windows: Wait for the driver to be installed.

 - Start the eLicenser Control Center (Applications/Programs).

-- Apply the 'Maintenance & Online Synchronisation' by clicking on 'Perform Maintenance Tasks' (or click on the 'Maintenance' button if not shown).
+- Apply the 'Maintenance & Online Synchronization' by clicking on 'Perform Maintenance Tasks' (or click on the 'Maintenance' button if not shown).

 Further troubleshooting steps